Last Updated on October 21, 2021

 We took care of the floating debris with the net above, but eventually, there will be debris accumulated on the bottom of the kiddie pool.
 You can try using the net to clean the bottom, but it is likely that it will not completely suffice.

-We found this really awesome mini pool vacuum that works great for kiddie pools.
+We found this really awesome mini pool vacuum that works great.
 We suggest using this weekly (if using the pool cover) or more often (if you are not using a pool cover).

 Keep sunscreen build up off the sides

-What do you do right before the kids head outside to the kiddie pool?
+What do you do right before the kids head outside to splash?
 Cover them in sunscreen of course!

-The damage caused to our skin from the sun is well documented, so using the best sunscreen is important.
-No matter what sunscreen you use, you will surely see a film of oil on the top of the water surface soon after the kids enter the pool.
+The damage caused to our skin from the sun and summer heat is well documented, so using the best sunscreen is important.
+No matter what sunscreen you use, you will surely see an oily film on the top of the water surface soon after the kids enter the pool.

 There are two ways to combat this build-up.
 You can either scrub it off when you are draining the pool, or prevent the build-up in the first place.
-To prevent the build-up, we recommend the “Scum Ball”!
+To prevent the build-up, we recommend the “Scum Ball” which is a special sponge-like ball that absorbs the oil before it can build up on the sides!

 Make sure the kids are clean before entering the pool